richardpizem-ctrl/Real-Time-MIDI-Notation/SUPPORT.md

 # 🧪 2.
 Testing the Project

-Because this is a **real‑time MIDI prototype**, testing on different systems is extremely valuable.
+Because this is a **real‑time MIDI engine**, testing on different systems is extremely valuable.

 Please test: